ADHD Adult Screening: Understanding ADHD in Adults - A Comprehensive Guide

 ADHD symptoms differ from regular forgetfulness or restlessness.
 They persist across various settings and disrupt multiple areas of life.
 Unlike temporary difficulties we all face, these symptoms are ongoing.

 Research indicates that approximately 65% of those diagnosed in childhood continue to experience difficulties as adults.
 However, only about 15% meet the DSM-5 criteria for adult diagnosis.
-Symptoms don't vanish; they simply change over time.
+Symptoms don’t vanish; they simply change over time.
+Many adult ADHD symptoms are self-reported, which is important for accurate assessment.

 Inattention Symptoms in Adults